 Samsung today launched 108 megapixel (MP) image sensor for smartphones.
 The company has named the sensor as Samsung ISOCELL Bright HMX.
+Samsung is also planning to introduce these cameras in their lineup of phones.

 With the latest addition, Samsung will expand its 0.8μm image sensor offerings from its recently announced ultra-high 64MP to 108MP.